Skip to main content

 Šúľance s Makom

 Sweet potato dumplings rolled in ground poppy seeds, sugar, and melted butter.
-A beloved dessert that combines simple ingredients into comfort food magic.
+Few ingredients, and a dessert most Slovaks grew up on.

 Regional Specialties & Local Favorites